kostas-pa/HashValidator/README.md

 # HashValidator

-HashValidator is a program written in python which validates if a file has been
+HashValidator is a python program which checks if a file has been

 tampered by comparing the hash of the file before and after the download.
 It